-I knew things were bad when a client called to discuss a new assignment: three 500 word posts.
-The primary input was the keyword list*.
-This was radically different.
+I worried when a client initiated an assignment with a keyword* list.
 Our projects would generally start with going over the challenge, exploring the market, considering the opportunity and articulating the goal.
 But now I’m a cog in some machine I’m not even sure works.

 - “Determine how content can move audience along in their journey from where they are to where they will most strongly contribute to ongoing business success.”
 The marketing funnel still starts with awareness and moves to retention and loyal commitment.

 - “The goal is to engage consumers.
 Get them to associate with your brand; build lifetime value with them.”
 Basic marketing.
 Deliver on all promises and create great experiences.

 - “Content is the best way to differentiate your business.
 But you have to have a clear voice.”
 Yep, corporate brand voice has always been important and something smart companies have always paid attention to including the voice of the customer.

 - “Today, it’s about being in the right places with the right content at the right time.”
 Has it ever not been about that?

 The tips above reflect the same marketing principles you might have read ten years ago, except that writing and stories are now called content.

 People can talk back!
 Now, we can have an ongoing conversation, instead of a manipulative monologue where we had to guess or do research to find out what people were thinking.